 Unlike 'conventional' interface preconditioners, PCBDDC iterates over all degrees of freedom, not just those on the interface.
 This allows the use of approximate solvers on the subdomains.

-Approximate local solvers are automatically adapted for singular linear problems (see ) if the user has provided the nullspace using PCBDDCSetNullSpace()
+Approximate local solvers are automatically adapted (see ) if the user has attached a nullspace object to the subdomain matrices, and informed BDDC of using approximate solvers (via the command line).

 Boundary nodes are split in vertices, edges and faces classes using information from the local to global mapping of dofs and the local connectivity graph of nodes.
-The latter can be customized by using PCBDDCSetLocalAdjacencyGraph() Additional information on dofs can be provided by using PCBDDCSetDofsSplitting(), PCBDDCSetDirichletBoundaries(), PCBDDCSetNeumannBoundaries(), and PCBDDCSetPrimalVerticesLocalIS()
+The latter can be customized by using PCBDDCSetLocalAdjacencyGraph() Additional information on dofs can be provided by using PCBDDCSetDofsSplitting(), PCBDDCSetDirichletBoundaries(), PCBDDCSetNeumannBoundaries(), and PCBDDCSetPrimalVerticesIS() and their local counterparts.

 Constraints can be customized by attaching a MatNullSpace object to the MATIS matrix via MatSetNearNullSpace().
 Non-singular modes are retained via SVD.